KeishaMarie/lightyears/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+This webpage will calculate what your age and life expectancy would be on Mars, Mercury, Jupiter and Venus.
+Bonus: It will calulate your earth age in dog years for Jupiter.

 ## Setup/Installation Requirements

 * Tested on Node 16.16.0

-* clone with `git clone https://github.com/doublespoiler/epicodus-env`
+* clone with `git clone https://github.com/KeishaMarie/lightyears.git
 * install packages with `$ npm install`
 * edit your tests in __tests__ folder
 * edit your source code in src folder